vending-solution/msft-vending/docs/vending-solution-workflows.md

         - `AZURE_SUBSCRIPTION_ID`: The subscription ID where resources will be managed.
     - **GitHub Actions Variables:**
         - Setup required [variables](#variables).
+        - Variables are currently set in the workflow file. *These should be moved to the GitHub repository environment.*

 ### Vending Solution Request Deployment

+This workflow is designed to deploy the approved vending assets for the request in scope.
+This will deploy the subscriptions requested and resources.

 ```mermaid
 flowchart TD